memory.h

 )

 This function is available when static memory feature is used (–enable-staticmemory).
 It gives the optimum buffer size for memory “buckets”.
 This allows for a way to compute buffer size so that no extra unused memory is left at the end after it has been partitioned.
+For the none _ex version of this function the default bucket and distribution list set during compile time is used.
 The returned value, if positive, is the computed buffer size to use.

 Parameters: